Manrajbains07/CISC101-TravelPlanner/modules/03_feasibility_guardrails.md

 8. **Bookings**

    - If activity usually needs a ticket → just remind the user to book it; never simulate bookings.

+9. **Energy Level / Rest Needs**

+   - If user requests a low-energy or “light day” itinerary → replace at least one activity with a short rest break or a seated indoor attraction.